amp-pd/amp-pd-workflows/rna/rna-alignment/README.md

       - SJ.out.tab

 ## Notes
 A sample inputs.json file is included here with values derived from running workflows for AMP PD on [Terra](https://app.terra.bio/).

-By default, the workflow will run on preemptible machines, but won't let the task run over 24 hours.
+By default, the workflow will run on preemptible machines, but won't let the task run over 24 hours, which could result in a preemption-rerun loop for samples that will never complete on a preemptible VM.
+See [broadinstitute/cromwell#4600](https://github.com/broadinstitute/cromwell/issues/4600).

 To disable preemptible machines for large samples, set `RNAAlignment.preemptible_tries` to 0 and `RNAAlignment.star_timeout_hours` to a very large value.

+The timeout is applied to the execution of STAR specifically.
+The default value of 23.5 hours provides a half hour of buffer for localization, extracting the STAR index, and de-localization.

 The STAR index is packaged as a gzipped TAR file as WDL draft-2 does not support the WDL `Directory` type.
 The STAR index was created with the following steps: